Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming: Results

 \subsection{Symbolic policies generalise to varying environments}

-In realistic applications, policies will often be confronted with partial observations.
-However, the environment of interest might also differ between trials or change over time, therefore the policies have to be able to generalise to different environment specifics.
-To validate that generalising symbolic policies can be evolved, the policies have to stabilise the SHO of which the parameters vary in every trial.
+Besides partial observations, realistic settings also require policies to generalise to varying and changing environments.
+To validate that generalising symbolic policies can be evolved, we tested policies in the SHO with parameters that vary between trials (Fig.~\ref{Fig: ho_results}d).
+In this experiment, the upper bound fitness was again obtained with the LQG controller that is computed independently for each parameter setting (horizontal black lines).
+The NDE converged close to the upper bound fitness and is consistent across different runs (green curve and dots).

-For this experiment, the upper bound fitness is again obtained with the optimal LQG controller, which is computed independently for every parameter setting (Figure~\ref{Fig: results}E, black curve).
-The average best fitness of the NDE approach converges close to the upper bound fitness (Figure~\ref{Fig: results}E, green curve).
-The validation fitness of the NDE policies shows that the evolved policies are high-performing in each evolutionary run (Figure~\ref{Fig: results}E, green dots).
+Static policies were evolved to validate their generalisability (blue curve).
+GP-S did not converge near the upper bound fitness and the NDE.
+The validation fitness of the best static policies shows that a ceiling has been reached, as every policy is located close to the average (blue dots).
+GP-D converged to a similar fitness as GP-S (orange curve).
+However, the validation fitness of the dynamic symbolic policies shows an interesting pattern (orange dots).
+Many dynamic symbolic policies obtain a validation fitness that is better than any static policy, and some even compare with NDE policies.
+However, some dynamic symbolic policies obtain a validation fitness worse than any static policy.

-To validate whether symbolic policies can generalise to varying environment settings, static policies are first evolved (Figure~\ref{Fig: results}E, blue curve).
-The average best fitness during evolution of GP-S does not converge near the upper bound fitness and the fitness obtained by the NDE.
-The validation fitness of the best static policies shows that a ceiling has been reached, as every policy is located close to the average (Figure~\ref{Fig: results}E, blue dots).
-The average best fitness of GP-D converges to a similar fitness as the GP-S (Figure~\ref{Fig: results}E, orange curve).
-However, the validation fitness of the best dynamic symbolic policies shows an interesting pattern (Figure~\ref{Fig: results}E, orange dots).
-Many of the dynamic symbolic policies obtain a validation fitness that is better than any static policy, and some even compare with NDE policies.
-On the other hand, in some evolution processes of dynamic symbolic policies, GP failed to discover well-performing dynamic policies, as is observed from the validation fitness that is lower than any validation fitness obtained by GP-S.
+Appendix Fig.~\ref{fig: variance}a shows that most policies perform similarly on the test data as on their respective training data sets.
+However, some policies fail to generalise, which is mostly the case for policies that include one or multiple non-linear operations.
+As the harmonic oscillator is governed by linear dynamics, the presence of non-linear operations in a policy could relate to overfitting on the training data and consequently harms the ability to generalise.
+The worst policy in terms of validation fitness is however extremely simple, as it does not make use of the latent memory.